metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 =SUMIF(B:B, "Basic", A:A)
 ```

-produces the same result as
+produces the same result as:

 ```
 SumIf([Payment], [Plan] = "Basic")